Reevo has acquired Ciro. Meet smarter prospecting.Read the news

 Does that change the math at all?

-CFOs love consolidation, so framing the purchase as a savings rather than a spending decision changes the buying psychology.
+Why this email template works: You disarm the most common objection before they even raise it.
+CFOs love consolidation, so framing the purchase as a savings changes the entire buying psychology.

 Hi [Name],